Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Comparing the time evolution with a stochastic process

-We conclude that a transformation $U$ is deterministic if and only if $P_A$ and $U P_A U^\dagger$ commute for all events $A$.
-Thus, the complementarity of two observables (e.g. position and momentum) is due to the random nature of the physical transformation relating the two observables.
-This clarifies that probability theory has no trouble in dealing with non-commuting observables, as long as the collapse of the wave-function occurs.
-Note that Quantum Mechanics is not a generalization of probability theory, but it is definitely a generalization of classical mechanics since it involves non-deterministic physical transformations.
+Quantum Mechanics is not a generalization of probability theory, but it is definitely a generalization of classical mechanics since it involves non-deterministic transformations to the state of the system.
 For instance, the time evolution may be non-deterministic unlike in classical mechanics.